Minimum Credit Score Requirements for Small Business Loans: The Essential Guide

 Most lenders review your personal credit to determine financial responsibility and the likelihood of repayment.
 This is especially true of younger businesses or those without an extensive business credit history.

 The majority of lenders use FICO scores when determining creditworthiness.
-Understanding FICO credit score ranges is essential to understand how lenders view your score.
+Understanding FICO credit score ranges is essential to knowing how lenders view your score.
 The ranges are:

 Creditors, such as credit issuers or lenders, report payment activity, balances, and other relevant information to any of the three major credit bureaus: Experian, Equifax, and TransUnion.
 Creditors can report to all three, just two, or just one, so credit reports and FICO scores can vary between the credit reporting agencies.